 The Dissertation Continuation courses must be taken every session in order for students to maintain their active status in the doctoral program.
-The 700 series courses will be four-credit courses and will appear in a separate section on the student's transcript dedicated to the dissertation.
-Credits earned toward 700 series courses will NOT be included in overall GPA calculation.
-Students will submit progress reports at the end of each session while enrolled in the 700 series courses.
-The student's progress will be determined by the Dissertation Committee Chair and/or the Director of the Ph.D. program.
-Upon completion and successful defense of the dissertation, a final grade will be assigned to the final 700 series course.
-Students are expected to complete the dissertation and the program by the end of 711.
+The 700-series courses will be 4-credit courses and will appear in a separate section on the student's transcript dedicated to the dissertation.
+While enrolled in the 700-series courses and until completion of the dissertation, students will receive grades of "P," signifying satisfactory progress upon a showing of actual progress in the dissertation.
+However, credits earned towards 700-series courses will NOT be included in overall GPA calculation.
+Students will submit progress reports at the end of each session while enrolled in the 700-series courses.
+Student progress will be determined by the dissertation chair and/or the director of the Ph.D. program.

-DEL 701 Dissertation Series (4 Credit Hours)
+DEL 701 Dissertation Series (4 Semester hours)